liudasbar/Darksee/README.md

 ## Project base

-Darksee is based on [this project](https://github.com/shu223/iOS-Depth-Sampler).
+Darksee is based on [this](https://developer.apple.com/documentation/avfoundation/additional_data_capture/streaming_depth_data_from_the_truedepth_camera) Apple's sample project.

 ## License

 MIT License

-Copyright © 2020-2021 Liudas Baronas.
+Copyright © 2020-2022 Liudas Baronas.

-Copyright © 2014-2020 Shuichi Tsutsumi.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal